 Information about climate change research programmes – their funding and MPI's involvement.

-New Zealand is in a relatively unique position for an OECD country – more than 50% of our greenhouse gas emissions are produced by the agricultural sector.
-We work constantly to understand how we can improve and mitigate our emissions while maintaining or increasing agricultural productivity.
+New Zealand is in a relatively unique position for an OECD country with more than 50% of our greenhouse gas emissions produced by the agricultural sector.
+We are working to understand how we can improve and mitigate our emissions while maintaining or increasing agricultural productivity.

 Four main research programmes